scientiac/scifox/README.md

 - Install the [Adaptive Tab Bar Color](https://addons.mozilla.org/en-US/firefox/addon/adaptive-tab-bar-colour/) add on for a cleaner UI.

 ## 🎉 Credit
 * The simple design is heavily inspired by [simplefox](https://github.com/migueravila/SimpleFox).
-Additionally, this repository includes content reproduced or adapted from his userStyle.
+Additionally, this repository includes content reproduced or adapted from their userStyle.
 * The single bar UI was inspired by [cascade](https://github.com/cascadefox/cascade).
 * The sidebar UI is possible due to [sidebery](https://github.com/mbnuqw/sidebery).